Rural and Islands Housing Funds

 Rural housing projects case studies

-Projects have been approved across ten local authority areas through the Rural and Islands Housing Funds and you can read here about homes completed in Argyll and Bute, Comhairle nan Eilean Siar, Highland, Moray and Perth and Kinross.
+Projects have been approved across nine local authority areas through the Rural and Islands Housing Funds and you can read here about homes completed in Argyll and Bute, Comhairle nan Eilean Siar, Highland, Moray and Perth and Kinross.

 How to apply